On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Introduction

+Interestingly, we might expect the efficiency of feedback to be influenced by metallicity at early epochs.
 The first generation of stars, the zero-metallicity Population III, enriched the ISM of their host galaxies \citep{Sluder2015,Chen2024} as supernovae \citep{Heger2002,Heger2010}, which led to subsequent generations of Population II stars being metal enriched.
 We expect increased stellar metallicity to influence stellar mass loss rates via winds, and consequently the efficiency of stellar feedback \citep[e.g.][]{Krticka2014,GormazMatamala2022,Rickard2022,Dekel2023}.
-It also regulates the maximum progenitor mass above which stars collapse directly into black holes without exploding as supernova \citep[e.g.][]{Zhang2008,O’Connor2011}, which reduces the stellar feedback efficiency for a given stellar population.
+It also regulates the maximum progenitor mass above which stars collapse directly into black holes without exploding as supernova \citep[e.g.][]{Zhang2008,O’Connor2011,Jecmen2023}, which reduces the stellar feedback efficiency for a given stellar population.

-In this paper, we study how bursty star formation influences the metal and dust content of high-$z$ galaxies using our lightweight semi-analytical model \ash, which builds on our previous work \citep[see][hereafter \citetalias{Menon2024}]{Menon2024}.
+In this paper, we study how bursty star formation influences the metal and dust content of high-$z$ galaxies - at $z\geq 5$, corresponding to the Cosmic Dawn and the Epoch of Reionization - using our lightweight\footnote{Here we use `lightweight' because the model employs simplified semi-analytical equations rather than full hydrodynamical simulations, enabling rapid exploration of parameter space for reasonable physical models. \ash~takes $\sim$15 mins to process 100 haloes on a 2020 M1 Macbook Pro.} semi-analytical model \ash\footnote{\ash~is from Sanskrit for `horsemen' or `charioteers', and refers to the twin celestial healers in Hindu mythology who restore balance and vitality — mirroring the model's focus on the self-regulating interplay between star formation and feedback. \ash~is a development of the (then unnamed) model introduced in \citet[][]{Menon2024}}\citep[see][hereafter \citetalias{Menon2024}]{Menon2024}.
 We extend \ash{} to track the growth of gas-phase and stellar metallicities, and dust, and we also include a model to account for the metallicity-dependence of the efficiency of feedback.
 These additions allow us to explore how bursty star formation during reionization imprints scatter and asymmetry in mass–metallicity relations, and how feedback cycles delay chemical and dust enrichment in halos of different mass ranges.
 We do this by investigating how our results are sensitive to key model parameters, and comparing to a model in which feedback is instantaneous and star formation proceeds in a smooth (i.e. non-bursty) manner.

 The paper is structured as follows.
 In \S\ref{ssec:models}, we briefly review \ash~as implemented in \citetalias{Menon2024} before providing a detailed description on our updates to metal (\S\ref{ssec:metals_model}) and dust (\S\ref{subsec:Dust_Mass}) evolution, and metallicity-dependent feedback (\S\ref{ssec:feedback_model}).
 In \S\ref{sec:results}, we present our main results, reviewing our predictions for gas-phase and stellar metallicity growth over cosmic time; the relationship between metallicity and stellar mass; and predictions for dust growth over time.
 We review these results in the context of previous observational and theoretical work in \S\ref{sec:discussion}, and summarise our conclusions in \S\ref{sec:conclusions}.